 Proficient in computer aided design (CAD), hand drafting practices and USITT drafting standards

-Physical demands of the job include heavy lifting, carrying, excessive standing/walking; over head work on ladders and scaffolding.
+Physical demands of the job include lifting, carrying, excessive standing/walking; safe operation of carpentry and metal working equipment

 Occasionally the normal schedule may need to be adjusted to accommodate evening and weekend hours during times of technical rehearsals and show runs.

 Illinois Wesleyan University Human Resources, Holmes 209 1312 N. Park Street Bloomington, IL 61701 Email: firstname.lastname@example.org Fax: 309-556-1710